 Data Processing

 Water quality results from the Division of Drinking Water (DDW), the US Geological Survey (USGS)-Groundwater Ambient Monitoring and Assessment (GAMA) programs’ Priority Basin and Domestic Well Projects, the USGS-National Water Information System dataset, the Department of Water Resources (DWR), local groundwater monitoring projects, and the Irrigated Lands Regulatory Program (AGLAND) were included in this analysis.
-Water quality data from most regulated clean-up and monitoring sites (Geotracker) were not included in this analysis as these data were not considered to be representative of groundwater typically accessed by domestic wells.
+Water quality data from most regulated clean-up and monitoring sites (Geotracker) were not included in this analysis as these data were not considered to be representative of groundwater typically accessed by domestic wells (see Appendix A).
 Results were only included if the well met the depth-filtering criteria developed in Domestic Well Needs Assessment project.
 Data from all chemical constituents with a Maximum Contaminant Level (MCL) are assessed, and several additional chemical constituents including hexavalent chromium, copper, lead, and N-Nitrosodimethylamine (NDMA) are included in the analysis as well.
-Water quality results were converted to an MCL Index to allow comparison between chemical constituents (see Appendix A for table with MCLs).
+Water quality results were converted to an MCL Index to allow comparison between chemical constituents (see Appendix B for table with MCLs).
 A more detailed presentation of data collection, data standardization, and data filtering are outlined in the Needs Assessment Domestic Well Water Quality Tool White Paper.
 The R script used to download, process, and filter the water quality data is available on GitHub.

 Depth Filter